mockturtl/lmde-faq/Messaging.md

 #### Setup

-Skype is available from the linuxmint repositories.
+Skype is available in the linuxmint repositories.

 `apt install skype pidgin-skype`